Facemasks will help protect you and those around you and are required in some settings.

-Medical/surgical masks should not be cleaned and reused because putting medical/surgical masks in the washing machine may damage the protective layers, reducing their effectiveness.
-If you are sick or caring for someone who is sick, masks need to be changed frequently.
-All masks should be changed if wet or visibly soiled; a wet mask should not be used for an extended period of time.
+Medical masks should not be cleaned and reused because putting them in the washing machine may damage the protective layers, reducing their effectiveness.
+All masks should be changed frequently.
+Fabric masks should be cleaned frequently.
+If a mask is wet or visibly dirty it should be thrown-out or cleaned.
+A wet mask should not be used for an extended period of time.

-- Wash your hands with soap and water before taking off your mask.
+- Wash or sanitize your hands before taking your mask off.

-- After taking off your mask, wash your hands again with soap and water before touching your face or doing anything else.
+- After taking off your mask, wash or sanitize your hands again.

-- When emptying wastebaskets, take care to not touch used masks or tissues with your hands.
+- When emptying garbage bins, don’t touch used masks or tissues with your hands.
 All waste can go into regular garbage bins.

 Homemade or cloth masks should be cleaned and changed often:

-- Do not shake dirty masks to minimize spreading germs and particles through the air.
-If dirty cloth masks have been in contact with someone who is sick they can still be washed with other people’s laundry.
+- If dirty cloth masks have been in contact with someone who is sick they can still be washed with other people’s laundry.

-- Any damage, fabric break down, or change in fit will reduce the already limited protection of cloth masks.
+- Any damage, fabric break down or change in fit will reduce the protection of cloth masks.